 For comparison, the rate of population growth in Wales was 0.45% per annum, in Scotland it was 0.51% and in Northern Ireland it was 0.71%.

 Within England, London is the most rapidly growing area.
 Its annual population growth rate of 1.4% per year is more than double the growth rate in the rest of England, and nearly five times as much as the rate in North-East England which was just 0.3% per annum.
 Population growth rates are also high in the areas surrounding London – for example 0.89% in the East of England and 0.88% in the South-East of England.

 The tables below show the population of England at key dates through its history.
 The first table shows the population of England between 1086 and 1700, just before the kingdom of England and the kingdom of Scotland merged in 1707 to form the United Kingdom.
 The second table shows the population of England (not the UK as a whole), as recorded in every census since 1801.

 As you can see from the two tables the population of England grew steadily between 1086 and 1348.
 Then, amidst the terrors of the Black Death, a plague which swept Europe, England’s population was decimated.
 In just three years England’s population was almost halved.
 In the difficult century that followed, England’s population fell by a further quarter, to a low of 1.9 million in 1450.

 England’s population began to recover under the Tudors and the country has seen steady, almost uninterrupted, population growth since the end of the 15th century.

 Largest cities in England

-London is the largest city in England, the United Kingdom, and the European Union.
+London is the largest city in England, the United Kingdom, and before Brexit used to be the largest city in the European Union.
 It is also the third largest city in Europe, after Istanbul and Moscow, and the 21st largest city in the world today.
 In 2015 the population of Greater London was 8,673,713.